8 Energy-Efficiency Improvement Opportunities In Electric Motors

 4 motor designs identified in NEMA MG1

 Performance requirements for various types of induction motors for use on standard sinewave power supplies are identified in NEMA MG1.
-Some of these types of motors are suitable for use… Read more
+Some of these types of motors are suitable for use in variable speed applications, dependent on the type of application….
+Read more

 Nov 01, 2013 | By Edvard Csanyi